ZazakStonksHack/JustaGrabber/README.md

 ---

+#### 💗 New Features v.1.2
+ - Added embed
+ - Up to 22 Browsers and Clients

 #### 🎁 Things will send to you when it grabs someting :
  -  Username, Computer name
  -  Ip, Country, City, Region, Postal, Location with Google Map